SabaOrk/reddit-comms-downloader/README.md

 # reddit-post-titles-downloader
-Easy tool to download any number of a certain subreddit post names sorted by a certain type
+Easy tool to download any number of a certain subreddit post titles sorted by a certain type

 NOTE:
 Reddit Account Needed